The Entrance Facade

 Tinted lithograph from "Burke's Visitation of Seats," 1852.

-Side facade showing earlier house
+Side facade brickwork of earlier Tudor house

 Earlier Houses: The current house incorporates the 18th century Highclere House, whose foundations sit on the medieval palace of the bishops of Winchester, who owned the Estate from the 8th century.